 Proposed outcomes:

-Outcome 1: By the end of the grant period, all areas of the state are in the process of developing a Modernization plan.
+Outcome 1: By the end of the grant period, all areas of the state are engaged in the planning and building capacity for modernization implementation.

 Outcome 2: By the end of the grant period, at least five areas of the state are ready to submit a Modernization plan.